- International Fees

 - Manage and update chart data.

-- Perform route planning and monitoring.
+- Perform route planning and monitoring in open, as well as confined, waters.

 - Manage ECDIS-related alarms, indications, and warnings.